 I wanted to know more about color printing processes over the decades.
 That's me -- can't grasp the product without a peek at the process.
 I thought that the printing methods would have changed over the first 30 years of the 20th century.
 I thought if I put some common color postcards under a "microscope" (that is, scanned them at 2400 ppi), I'd see the eureka differences.
 Hmm...

-The first few color views — from 1907 [Sample 1], 1913 [Sample 2], and 1924 [Smple 3] — look remarkably the same: a black and white halftone screen produced from a B&W photograph; then color added in splotchy patterns, probably applied with a "line block" prepared with a tint.
-(Click on the thumbnails below to blow up the patterns from different eras.
+The first few color views — from 1907 [Sample 1], 1913 [Sample 2], and 1924 [Sample 3] — look remarkably the same: a black and white halftone screen produced from a B&W photograph; then color added in splotchy patterns, probably applied with a "line block" prepared with a tint.